openmovementproject/openmovement/docs/buildax/docs/faq.md

 ## My sensor won't pair up!

 On the sensor, press the button next to the battery compartment.
-The green LED should light on the front to indicate a pairing packet has been sent.
+The green LED on the sensor should light on the front to indicate a pairing packet has been sent.
 Things to check:

- 1. Is the router in [Pairing Mode](deployment.md#pairing-sensors)?
+ 1. Is the LRS in [Pairing Mode](deployment.md#pairing-sensors)?
  2. Ensure the batteries are inserted correctly.
  3. Do other sensors pair correctly?
 Use the [live data web interface](user-guide.md#sensors) to check.